tsatria03/CookyCraze/docks/readme.txt

 Cooky flipper.

+Flipper flips: counts the total number of flips across both types.
-Flipper flips: counts every time you flip a cooky in the cooky flipper minigame.
+Cooky flips: counts how many times you have flipped a cooky specifically.
+Penny flips: counts how many times you have flipped a penny specifically.

 Blackjack.